-Sarah has written and spoken extensively on western water law and policy over the past two decades through university research appointments, conservation advocacy positions, and consulting work.
-She is the president of the governing board of the Clark Fork Coalition and provides patient and family support as a volunteer with Rocky Mountain Hospice.
-She enjoys working with colleagues throughout the West, serving as a member of the advisory board of the Getches Wilkinson Center for Natural Resources, Energy, and the Environment at Colorado Law and as a member of the planning team of the Carpe Diem West network on climate change and water policy.
-From 2001-09 she was a member of the advisory board of the Ruckelshaus Institute on Environment and Natural Resources at the University of Wyoming.
+Sarah has written and spoken extensively on western water law and policy over the past three decades through university research appointments, conservation advocacy positions, and consulting work.
+She served as president of the governing board of the Clark Fork Coalition from 2012-16, and from 2001-09 was a member of the advisory board of the Ruckelshaus Institute on Environment and Natural Resources at the University of Wyoming.
 She lives in Missoula, Montana.

 Sarah earned her B.S. in Wildlife Biology and Political Science at Colorado State University, and her J.D. from Colorado Law, in Boulder, CO.
 Sarah has been a Carpe Diem West core team member since 2008.